yahirpaz1102/Playing-Cards---War/README.md

 # C++ War Card Game

-A command-line implementation of the classic card game "War," written in C++.
-This project simulates a standard 52-card deck, shuffles it, and splits it between a human player and a computer opponent.
+A command line implementation of the classic card game "War," written in C++.
+This project simulates a standard 52 card deck, shuffles it, and splits it between a human player and a computer opponent.

 ## Features

--   **Automatic Deck Generation**: Creates a standard 52-card deck.
+-   **Automatic Deck Generation**: Creates a standard 52 card deck.
 -   **Randomized Shuffling**: The deck is thoroughly shuffled before each game.
 -   **Player vs. Computer Gameplay**: Play against an AI opponent.
--   **"War" Scenario Handling**: Correctly manages tie-breakers where both players draw cards of the same value.
+-   **"War" Scenario Handling**: Correctly manages tie breakers where both players draw cards of the same value.
 -   **Interactive Gameplay**: Prompts the player to continue to the next round.
 -   **Clear Score Tracking**: Displays the number of cards each player holds.